Strange memories on this nervous night near Scranton, in coal-scarred, Appalachian foothills filled with autumn color and political angst

 It was sometime in 2016.

 And in an uncharacteristic move, I just rebuked my uncle for his remarks on the right of people who are transgender to access bathrooms according to gender identity.
-A sex educator by trade, my heart raced with the need to set the record straight: No, gender is not the same as sexuality.
+A designer working in sex education, my heart raced with the need to set the record straight: No, gender is not the same as sexuality.
 Yes, trans people exist.
 Yes, they have always existed.

 My grandmother sat there quietly, in a housecoat, gray hair in curls.
 As she listened, a nervous quiver enveloped her chin.
 The impromptu lecture by me, her grandson, on the biology and sociology of gender was no-doubt too long winded.
 And when I finished, she offered a story of her own.